moretrim/ccHFM/README.markdown

   Moving up the earliest unlock date makes room for about one extra (dismantlement-less) Great War.
   This can allow a crafty diplomat to set the stage for momentous dismantlements later down the line, but requires either skill or luck.

+- **(Experimental)** Turn the *Restore Democracy in South America* decision into a casus belli.
+As a decision, it had several flaws:

+  - It had a hidden infamy cost.
+  - Its requirement were not strict enough, leading to unintended wars e.g. against a communist European power with land in South America.
+  - Even if the above were taken care of, a decision cannot accurately check that all conditions for a valid war are met.
+This is generally the case for all decisions or events that start wars, but is more prominent for a decision that is not a one-shot button.
+  - The communist defender of the war received a free *Make Puppet* counter-CB.
+This lead to all kinds of oddities.

+  The intent behind the decision is better reflected as a proper casus belli.
+This change is still labelled as experimental because it does get rid of the counter-CB of the original approach altogether.
+As a result communist governements in South America are in perpetual danger from their democratic neighbours.

+##### Ported Features

 - Port the colonial organisation system from HPM 0.4.5 and later.
 This is ***not*** the colonial casus belli system.
 Features include: